HackYourFuture/Assignments/1-JavaScript/Week4/README.md

 - The `notify` function should iterate through, and call, all subscribers from the `subscribers` array, passing on the notification message to each subscriber.

-To see your implementation in action, use `npm run it` to run the `runit.js` file.
+To see your implementation in action, use `npm run it` to run exercise (the `runit.js` file will be executed).

 To test your implementation with the Jest unit tests, run `npm test`.
 This will run the tests in `ex4-observable.test.js`.